jonnyhoff/jira-cloud-worklogger/README.md

   time.
 - Within any issue list, choose **Back to view selector** (shortcut `b`) to return without changing your current selection.

+After each successful selection, the CLI asks whether you want to **Log time now** or keep browsing.
+Pick the new option to jump straight into either the timer or manual entry flow without revisiting the view selector.

 You can configure these views during server setup or later by editing the section inside `~/.config/jira-worklogger/jira-worklogger.conf`: